argirov77/recrut/README.md

 After starting the containers, the API will be reachable at `http://your-server-ip/api` and the React frontend will be served from `http://your-server-ip/`.

+When using the provided `nginx` service the frontend can access the backend on the same domain.
+Ensure the `VITE_API_URL` variable is unset or empty so the application uses relative URLs.

 ### Automated Setup Scripts